Experiential Learning in South Africa

 Additionally, Global X Learning trip has been designed to promote inclusive leadership while better understanding how to dismantle various levels of systemic oppression, adversity, and exclusive practices.
 Students will be engaged in techniques of intergroup dialogues and social change models in order to better understand how they can contribute to being the change in society.

 IDEAL and ISA will select 9-13 students from the application pool to participate in this global experience.
-Due to COVID-19 restrictions, this program is currently on hold until further notice.

 Applications are generally available during the Fall semester.
 Once submitted, the Global X facilitators will invite all qualified applicants to an interview.